 Also see our: Moving to Lake Oswego Information Guide

 Northwest Portland is the area on the north side of Hwy.
 26 and West of Downtown Portland.
 It has excellent access to both downtown Portland and the high-tech companies within the 'Sunset Corridor'.
 With the mountains that rise just west of the city, many of these homes have fabulous views and are highly sought after.
-There is a large supply of executive homes starting in the mid $700,000s and going up to about $900,000.
+There is a large supply of executive homes starting in the mid $700,000s and going up to about $1,500,000.
 This area also contains a few small acreage estates located just outside the urban growth boundary.
-Further west are the communities of Oak Hills and Rock Creek offering homes built in the 70's, 80's, and 90's starting at $425,000 for a three bedroom two bath home.
+Further west are the communities of Oak Hills and Rock Creek offering homes built in the 70's, 80's, and 90's starting at $550,000 for a three bedroom two bath home.
 An upscale senior community (55 and older) called Claremont sits on one of our premier knolls and boasts an amazing private golf course and club house.
 MAX, our light rail system, also services this area.
 Bethany is a newer area with shopping and a nice retail/residential mix.
 Schools are strong and the community diverse and affluent.
+There are several newer neighborhoods being built in the NW part of this area that are very nice homes in a planned communtiy.
+These, like most of our new neighborhoods are small lots with not a lot of outside space.
+It makes yard mainenance almost zero, with abundant public spaces to walk the dog or get outside.
+Many of the new homes here have space on one side, with rear facing garages.
+The front street view is nice as it doesn't have driveways with cars parked in them at every house.
+However due to the parking being limited to whats in the garage, over time these neighborhoods tend to have more cars parked in front of houses on the curb.
 Check out our NW Portland Pinterest page.

 The Sherwood Schools are excellent and have a high percentage of parental involvement.
 The average commute time into downtown for a Sherwood resident is currently 45+ minutes.
-The only drawback to this wonderful City is a transportation bottleneck heading East to I-5.
-With the growing population and demographics, many large retailers, like Home Depot and Target have built new stores in the City, eliminating the need to venture out.
+The only drawback to this wonderful City is a transportation bottleneck heading East to I-5, or North through Tigard.
+With the growing population and demographics, many large retailers, like Home Depot, Walmart, and Target have built new stores in the City, eliminating the need to venture out.

 West Linn and Wilsonville are one School District and share many of the same attributes.
 West Linn is located just east of Lake Oswego and has a wonderful mountain offering homes with a view of Mt.
 Hood and the Willamette River that cannot be matched anywhere.
 There are more large newer homes in West Linn than in Lake Oswego.